Will I need chains in Yosemite?

 - Elevation matters.
 When a storm rolls in, lower elevations in the park are more likely to get rain instead of snow.
 So, you may be fine driving without chains at 4000 feet in Yosemite Valley, but need chains to go up to the ski area at 7000 feet.

 - Hwy 140 is also called the “All-Weather Highway” because it is the lowest road into Yosemite Valley and therefore is the most likely to be snow-free or have lower chain restrictions on it.
 When driving in the winter, it’s often faster to take this route even if the mileage is a bit longer.

 - The entrance to our neighborhood, Yosemite West, is at 6000 feet.
-Being so close to the ski area, we often have some sort of chain requirement during the winter.
 This weather forecast is specifically for the high point of Highway 41 and gives the best sense of likely driving conditions to arrive at our house.

 So if you are planning a winter trip and it is more than a week before your trip, you should assume you will need chains.

 If you are planning a winter trip for tomorrow, my answer may be different.
 If the following three things are true, you may choose to forego chains and hope for the best: